COLI Release Highlights, Quarter 3 2015

-Among the 306 urban areas that have participated the third quarter 2013 Cost of Living Index, the after-tax cost for a professional/managerial standard of living ranged from more than twice the national average in New York (Manhattan) to just over 19 percent below the national average in Norman, OK.
-The Cost of Living Index is published quarterly by C2ER – The Council for Community and Economic Research.
+Among the 265 urban areas that have participated the third quarter 2015 Cost of Living Index, the after-tax cost for a professional/managerial standard of living ranged from more than twice the national average in New York (Manhattan), NY to more than 20 percent below the national average in McAllen, TX.
+The Cost of Living Index is published quarterly by The Council for Community and Economic Research (C2ER).

 The Cost of Living Index measures regional differences in the cost of consumer goods and services, excluding taxes and non-consumer expenditures, for professional and managerial households in the top income quintile.
 It is based on more than 90,000 prices covering almost 60 different items for which prices are collected three times a year by chambers of commerce, economic development organizations or university applied economic centers in each participating urban area.
 Small differences in the index numbers should not be interpreted as significant.

-If you need additional information on the Cost of Living Index or other COLI-related products such as the COLI Web Calculator and the COLI Historical Index, please contact Dean Frutiger at firstname.lastname@example.org or Erol Yildirim at email@example.com or by phone at 703-522-4980.
+If you need additional information on the Cost of Living Index or other COLI-related products such as the COLI Web Calculator and the COLI Historical Index, please contact Erol Yildirim at firstname.lastname@example.org or by phone at 703-522-4980.

 Highlights from Previous COLI Releases